-We prove our result in two steps.
-We first show that many constraints are redundant.
-It is sufficient, for instance, for an allocation to satisfy all the adjacent we assume that the agent's preferred action in each dimension only affects the principal's preferred action in that dimension.
+1We assume that the utility is a quadratic, additively separable in each dimension.
+Additionally, we assume that the agent's preferred action in each dimension only affects the principal's preferred action in that dimension.

 2See for example Holmström (1977, 1984), Crawford and Sobel (1982), Levy and Razin (2007), Alonso and Matouschek (2008), Koessler and Martimort (2012).